 Holiday Cleaning Hacks Bottom Line

 My most important piece of advice is to not stress.
 The holidays are intended to be enjoyable for you as well.
-This time of year, the best thing we can do for ourselves is to plan and prepare ahead of time.
+This time of year, the best thing I can do for you is to plan and prepare ahead of time.
 Get all of the things you’ll need ahead of time.
 Then enlist assistance.
 It’s okay to desire a tidy house for the holidays, so delegate duties to everyone in your family…things will be done faster and with less stress on you!